 New York politician James E. Gaffney and former player Attorney Montgomery Ward purchase the National League franchise Boston Doves.
 Due to Gaffney's tie to Tammany Hall, the team will be called the Braves.

-The Dodgers trade third baseman Billy Cox and left-hander Preacher Roe to the Orioles for minor league prospects Harry Schwegeman and Johnny Jancse and $50,000.
+The Dodgers trade third baseman Billy Cox and southpaw Preacher Roe, who will retire before start of the season, to the Orioles for minor league prospects Harry Schwegeman and Johnny Jancse and $50,000.
 Brooklyn will use the cash for a bonus to sign a southpaw from Lafayette High School with control problems named Sandy Koufax.

 Curt Flood attends the Players' Association executive board meeting to seek financial assistance in his attempt to sue major league baseball on the grounds that the reserve clause violates Federal antitrust laws.
 Although skeptical about the outcome of the suit, the player reps vote 25-0 to support the recently traded outfielder, who refuses to report to the Phillies after being dealt by the Cardinals.

 Free agent relief pitcher Lee Smith, last year's major league saves leader with the Orioles, signs with the Angels.
 At the time of the deal, he has 434 career saves.